SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/inactive-guest-users-admin.md

   * **Select who will validate guest users (5):**
      * **Manager of Guest User**; when the option is selected, **the person responsible for the validation, in case the Guest User does not have a defined manager, needs to be chosen**
      * **Syskit Point Administrators**; this option is selected by default
-     * **Custom Recipients**; when selected, use the input field to select custom users that will be responsible for the validation of Guest Users
+     * **Custom Recipients**; when selected, use the input field to select custom users who will be responsible for the validation of Guest Users
   * **Select what Syskit Point should do if there is no validation response(6)**:
     * Automatically disable guest user
     * Automatically delete guest user